-(a) establish producers’ committees in relation to agricultural produce; and
+(a) establish producers’ committees with responsibility for agricultural produce; and

+(aa) allocate responsibility for agricultural produce to existing producers’ committees; and

+(ab) remove responsibility for agricultural produce from producers’ committees; and

 (b) appoint members to producers’ committees; and

 (c) advertise for the formation of producers’ committees; and

-(d) conduct polls as prescribed under this Act for the purposes of the establishment and operation of producers’ committees; and
+(d) conduct polls under this Act; and

-(e) dissolve producers’ committees and appoint liquidators for the winding up of producers’ committees; and
+(da) wind up the affairs of producers’ committees and appoint liquidators for that purpose; and

+(e) dissolve producers’ committees; and

 (f) provide such services in relation to the functioning of producers’ committees as are necessary from time to time; and

+(fa) provide, as are necessary from time to time, persons to assist producers’ committees in carrying out their functions under this Act; and

 (g) direct, co-ordinate and supervise the functioning and expenditure of producers’ committees; and

 (h) provide such other services to producers’ committees as the Minister may direct.

-(2) Without limiting subsection (1), a producers’ committee may be established —
+(2) Without limiting subsection (1), a producers’ committee may be established with responsibility, or be allocated responsibility for —

-(a) in relation to any agricultural produce of a particular kind, class or variety or which possesses a particular characteristic; or
+(a) any agricultural produce of a particular kind, class or variety or which possesses a particular characteristic; or

-(b) in relation to a number of different kinds, classes or varieties of agricultural produce; or
+(b) a number of different kinds, classes or varieties of agricultural produce; or

-(c) to achieve specified objects in relation to any agricultural produce,
+(c) achieving specified objects in relation to any agricultural produce,

 for the whole State or part of the State.